What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Introduction

-To resolve this mystery, we need to analyze the development process of the bottom-up methods in the deep learning era.
-Due to that the focus of the text detection research has been extended from detecting horizontal text to detecting quadrilateral text, and then to detecting more challenging, curved text, the relationship between text segments has become more diverse and complicated.
-In order to connect text segments, visual similarity features, sequential features and geometric features have been considered by the existing bottom-up methods~\cite{24,6,21,25,3,12} with CNN, RNN and some pre-defined heuristic rules.
+To understand the limitations of bottom-up methods, we need to understand the evolution of bottom-up methods in the deep learning era.
+During this period, the relationship between text segments has become more diverse and complicated due to the focus of text detection research extending from horizontal text to quadrilateral text, and then to more challenging curved text.
+Existing bottom-up methods (\textit{e.g.},~\cite{24,6,21,25,3,12,xu2019lecture2note,xu2022morphtext},) with CNN, RNN and some pre-defined heuristic rules have considered visual similarity features, sequential features and geometric features in order to connect text segments.

-However, the relationship between text segments is non-Euclidean, which means there may still be connections between non-adjacent text segments especially in the case of curved texts.
-The Graph Neural Network (GNN) is an effective framework for representing this kind of non-Euclidean data, as it learns the representation of each node by aggregating the features from adjacent nodes~\cite{26}.
-In terms of better capturing the relationship between text segments, the state-of-the-art bottom-up methods such as DRRG~\cite{11}, ReLaText~\cite{7} and PuzzleNet~\cite{8} have already adopted GCN~\cite{27}.
-These methods share a similar framework, namely, a text segment proposal network (\textit{e.g.}, VGG16/ResNet50+FPN) followed by a relational reasoning (link prediction) networks (\textit{e.g.}, GCN).
-Nevertheless, the performance of these bottom-up methods is still lower than that of the top-down methods~\cite{9,43,tmm2}.
+However, the relationship between the text segments of arbitrary-shape text is non-Euclidean, which means there may still be connections between non-adjacent text segments especially in the case of curved texts.
+The Graph Convolutional Network (GCN) is an effective framework for representing this kind of non-Euclidean data, as it learns the representation of each node by aggregating the features from adjacent nodes~\cite{27}.
+In terms of capturing the relationship between text segments, state-of-the-art bottom-up methods such as DRRG~\cite{11}, ReLaText~\cite{7} and PuzzleNet~\cite{8} have adopted GCNs~\cite{27}.
+These methods share a similar framework, namely, a text segment proposal network (\textit{e.g.}, VGG16/ResNet50+FPN) followed by a relational reasoning (link prediction) network (\textit{e.g.}, GCN).
+Nevertheless, the performance of these bottom-up methods is still lower than that of some high-performing top-down methods~\cite{9,43,tmm2}.